spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/02-create-azure-cluster.md

 ### Cases

-The above scenario can take the following three cases:
+The following are steps to address common scenarios related to Azure cluster storage.

-**Case 1: Default Storage Account and Storage Containers:**
+**Usecase: Default Storage Account and Storage Containers:**

 If the user leaves this optional field empty, Palette will create a storage account and storage container.
 The base VHD image is copied to this default storage container created to the storage account.

-**Case 2: Providing custom storage account and storage container**
+**Usecase: Provide custom storage account and storage container**

 Create a storage account and container in the Azure console.
 Palette will import the created storage and container; you can select and input them from the drop-down menu.

-**Case 3: Provide only the custom Azure storage account**
+**Usecase: Custom Azure storage account**

 Create a storage account in the Azure console and attach it to the cluster deployment wizard.
 Palette will create and select the default container to store the base VHD image.